controlplaneio-fluxcd/distribution/docs/pricing/index.md

 ControlPlane offers a range of support services to help you get the most out of Enterprise for Flux CD.
 The support services included in the subscription plans are:

-- **Around-the-Clock Support**: dedicated 24/7/365 on-call assistance for Flux-related production outages
+- **Around-the-Clock Support**: dedicated on-call assistance for Flux-related issues and inquiries.
-- **Vulnerability Management**: disclosures and remediation guidance for Flux-related vulnerabilities
+- **Vulnerability Management**: disclosures and remediation guidance for Flux-related vulnerabilities.
-- **Continuous Updates**: regular communication on Flux updates, patches, RFCs, and roadmap changes
+- **Product Updates**: regular communication on Flux updates, patches, RFCs, and roadmap changes.

-Additional support services such as training, consulting, architectural reviews, and custom development are available upon request.
+For more information, see the [Technical Support Policy](../distribution/support.md).

 ## Custom Plans